mklabs/tabtab/readme.md

 These events are emitted whenever the command `program completion -- ..` is triggered, with special `COMP_*` environment variables.

-`tab.start()` will define two commands: `completion` and `completion-script` for your program, the first is used by the Shell completion scripts, the second is used to output the completion script to stdout.
+`tab.start()` will define one command: `completion` for your program, which is used by the Shell completion scripts.

 The `data` object holds interesting value to drive the output of the
 completion: